LukeGrahamLandry/franca/devlog.md

 ## (Dec 9)

+- i want to run the wasm spec's tests
+  - had to add prefix support in my un-tar
+  - better error reporting in json_reflect.fr. peek to deal with lists sanely.
 - terminal
   - cmd+click center the screen on the cursor in a sane way instead of putting it in the bottom left.
   - open a new buffer for search results